Cognitive Behavioural Therapy in London, UK-wide and Online via video-link

 Cognitive Behavioural Therapy (CBT) is a practical problem solving approach to managing a wide range of psychological, emotional and behavioural problems.
-Unlike some of the reflective and passive approaches to counselling, CBT provides a highly structured psychological process for identifying, understanding and changing the causal factors that trigger and maintain the problem.
+Unlike some of the reflective and passive approaches to counselling, CBT provides a highly structured psychological process for identifying, understanding and altering the links between negative thinking, unhelpful behaviours, emotional responses and physiological reactions.

 CBT offers more than a conceptual model for understanding and interpreting the problem.
 In addition to the miriad of research trials demonstrating the effectivness of CBT, there is published neurological research that demonstrates how CBT can directly change the architectural and functional aspects of the brain.

 Over the last twenty years, CBT techniques have been developed to embrace a number of "third-wave" models including Mindfulness Based Cognitive Therapy (MBCT), Compassion Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).